Check out these Fairy Garden ideas for outdoor play.

 Do-it-yourself Fairy House Garden

 The best Fairy homes use natural materials, especially gourds, rocks, twigs, moss, acorns, seeds, and leaves.
-Explore this image gallery of fairy homes on display at our Fairy Garden for your personal Fairy Home inspiration.
+Explore the image gallery below of fairy homes on display at our Fairy Garden for your personal Fairy Home inspiration.

 DIY Fairy Garden Accessories